 “Controlling information and controlling dissent are part of what goes into maintaining a totalitarian state,” said Jerrold Post, director of the political psychology program at George Washington University.

-See why the public education system is such a big piece in the game?
+See why the public education system is such a big prize?

 The anti-Common Core groups are fighting hard.
 The anti-high stakes testing groups are still battling after over two decades.
 Anti-charter/voucher groups are on the rise.
 Their individual efforts deserve our respect and admiration, but it hasn’t been enough to stop the coup.